ElanDeyan/state_invariant_checker/README.md

 # State Invariant Checker

-Based on Eiffel's language invariants and with a little help from ChatGPT, this package adds an extra tool to your development process.
-It allows you to run invariant checks before every build in debug mode, ensuring that your app's state remains consistent throughout its lifecycle.
+Based on Eiffel's language invariants and with a help from ChatGPT, this package adds an extra tool to your development process.
+It allows you to run invariant checks at the start of every build in debug mode, ensuring that your app's state remains consistent throughout its lifecycle.

 ## Features